Eschatologue/CM_wiki/docs/lore/antares/nation/myrkheim.md

 ---
 search:
   boost: 0.25
-status: draft
 ---

 :nation-myrkheim:{ .xxxxl }

 # Myrkheim

+*"Stone endures where flesh withers.
+The mountain does not kneel."*
+— Ancestral Proverb of Myrkheim
+{ .quote }

 The **Federal Republic of Myrkheim**, commonly known as **Myrkheim**, is a dwarf-dominated nation located in the mountainous regions of Antares.
 Known for its expertise in mining and craftsmanship, the dwarves have transformed their rugged terrain into formidable fortresses and industrial cities.
-Once fractured by internal conflicts, Myrkheim is now a major supplier of raw materials to nations across Antares, bolstered by technological partnerships with London.
+Once fractured by internal conflicts, Myrkheim is now a major supplier of raw materials to nations across Antares, bolstered by technological partnerships with Albion.

 ## History

 ### Origins and Early Conflicts

-Myrkheim's early history was marked by constant clan warfare, as dwarves vied for control over mountain territories.
-These wars forged their combat prowess and resulted in centuries of social upheaval, with power struggles between vassals and lords being a common occurrence.
+*"The mountain is eternal, but those who claim it are not.
+Power shifts like the veins of ore beneath our feet."*
+— Chronicler Kolskegg Herjolfsson
+{ .quote }

+Myrkheim's early history was marked by relentless clan warfare, as rival dwarven factions fought for dominance over the region’s resource-rich mountains.
+These brutal conflicts honed the dwarves into formidable warriors, but they also stunted unity, leaving Myrkheim fractured for centuries.
+Political landscapes shifted as vassals overthrew lords, strongholds were razed and rebuilt, and grudges were carved into history as deep as the mines themselves.

 ### The Second Maelstrom

-The **Second Maelstrom** decimated many dwarven clans, forcing the survivors to unite.
-This shift wasn't born from altruism but necessity, as the devastation left few to continue the endless wars.
-With leadership and populations shattered, the remaining dwarves banded together to survive.
+*"The Maelstrom did what no dwarf ever could—it forced us to stand together."*
+— Lord Hrothkar Vedrfolnir
+{ .quote }

+The **Second Maelstrom** shattered the foundations of Myrkheim, devastating entire clans and reducing their once-mighty holds to little more than collapsed tunnels and dead cities.
+With their numbers dwindling and their kingdoms in ruin, the dwarves faced an existential crisis.
+There was no choice but to abandon old grudges and form a fragile unity in the face of annihilation.

 ### Seeking Elven Guidance

+*"We did not seek their wisdom.
+We sought survival.
+Do not mistake desperation for reverence."*
+— Elder Harald Rhinedottir, on the alliance with the elves { .quote }

-Facing increasing threats from minor warp storms, the dwarves reluctantly turned to their ancient rivals, the elves, for aid.
-This period, known as the **Age of Restoration**, saw the elves help rebuild Myrkheim, but at a cultural cost.
-As dwarven cities were reclaimed and rebuilt, they began to reflect elven influence, leading to a slow erosion of dwarven traditions.
+With the landscape forever scarred by the Maelstrom and warp storms threatening their remaining holds, the dwarves turned to the elves for aid.
+This uneasy alliance, known as the **Age of Restoration**, saw elven architects and scholars help rebuild Myrkheim’s ruined cities.
+Though this alliance allowed Myrkheim to recover, it came at a cultural price—elven influence seeped into dwarven traditions, architecture, and governance, weakening the very identity the dwarves had fought so long to preserve.

 ### The Forest Culling

-The infiltration of elven culture sparked discontent among the dwarven clans.
-Led by the Vedrfolnir, Hraesvelgr, and Rhinedottir clans, the dwarves launched the **Forest Culling**, a violent expulsion of elves from Myrkheim.
-This event was marked by both rebellion and brutal reprisals, ending elven dominance within their society.
+*"We gave them iron and they gave us poetry.
+It was never a fair trade."*
+— Lord Hjalmar Hraesvelgr
+{ .quote }

+Resentment festered.
+As generations passed, Myrkheim found itself more elven than dwarven in many aspects of daily life.
+This led to a cultural uprising, spearheaded by the Vedrfolnir, Hraesvelgr, and Rhinedottir clans.
+Known as the **Forest Culling**, this violent purge saw elven influence systematically eradicated from Myrkheim.
+Elven advisors were expelled, libraries burned, and cities reshaped to reflect dwarven heritage once more.
+Though brutal, the Culling restored Myrkheim’s independence and reforged its national identity in iron and stone.

 ## Modern Era

-### The Dwarvish-London War
+### The Dwarvish-Albion War

+*"It was a never-ending tide of Iron Walkers and Steel Elephants.
+We don't know, we are not ready"*
+— Commander Vigbjord Styrkarsson, after the first battle against Albion { .quote }

-The **Dwarvish-London War**, also called **The Great War**, was a brief but devastating conflict between Myrkheim and London.
-Myrkheim, once the strongest nation in Antares, sought to assert dominance over the newly established London, attempting to turn it into a vassal state.
-Misjudging London's strength, the dwarves were swiftly defeated by the superior technology of London's war machine.
+The **Dwarvish-Albion War**, often called **The Great War**, was a conflict between Myrkheim and Albion.
+At the time, Myrkheim sought to subjugate Albion as a vassal state.
+However, they underestimated Albion's highly sophisticated army and the sheer size of its industries.
+What was expected to be a swift conquest turned into a brutal rout as Myrkheim’s traditional tactics involving sieges and bulwarks proved ineffective against Albion rapid advance.

-Myrkheim suffered heavy losses, with several citadels falling into London's hands.
-Though they retained sovereignty, London's presence in Myrkheim became substantial, and the influx of technology that followed sparked both advancements and fears of renewed cultural erosion.
+Dwarven cities fell, and entire legions were lost beneath Albion's metal tracks.
+Though Myrkheim retained its sovereignty, it was forced into an uneasy truce.
+Albion’s presence remained, not as conquerors, but as traders and engineers, flooding Myrkheim with foreign technology.
+The war had ended, but the scars it left ran deep.

+### Aftermath and Modern Myrkheim

+*"Our forges burn hotter than ever, but whose hands stoke the flames?"*
+— Dwarven Scholar Alfdis Storolfdottir
+{ .quote }

+With Albion’s influence entrenched, Myrkheim stands at a crossroads.
+While some see the technological influx as an opportunity to reclaim lost glory, others fear another cultural erosion akin to the elven influence of old.
+The nation remains divided—proud and unyielding, yet forced to contend with a world that no longer bows to the old ways.

+For now, Myrkheim endures, as it always has, its fate as unyielding as the mountains it calls home.